-Interior: all ceilings; area above arches, including all pendant and wallmounted lights
+Interior: all ceilings; area above arches, including all pendant and wallmounted lights.
+SJC - main hall at beam level and above

 Exterior: Nave parapets, all roof areas, church tower, external walls

 Only the following persons may work at high level:

 Approved contractors, Church architect; Churchwarden and Health and Safety Officer and competent volunteers approved by Churchwarden and/or H & S Officer.